Use this beginners’ guide to public relations to ace your next PR campaign

 internal communications

-As known as internal PR, employee relations helps give employees a positive image of the company they work for. .
+As known as internal PR, employee relations give employees a positive image of the company they work for.
 Employees can be a company’s biggest brand ambassadors.
 For this reason, they must be treated well and kept up to date with the business activities, both internally and externally.
-The goal of this type of PR is to keep current employees satisfied, motivated and loyal.
-PR activities for employee relations might include organizing events, creating internal newsletters and other communications, and helping managers develop good relationships with their team.
+This type of PR keeps current employees satisfied, motivated, and loyal.
+PR activities for employee relations might include organizing events, creating internal newsletters and other communications, and helping managers develop good relationships with their teams.

 6) Strategic communications

 Strategic communications is a broader form of PR.
 This is where public relations overlap with marketing and advertising in business.
 Strategic communications is a comprehensive communications plan for any company.
-Rather than distributing information just for the sake of marketing, strategic communications are about giving coordinated messages that help a company achieve its objectives.
-Startups need to understand what their business priorities are and ensure that all communication activity supports these objectives.
-This form of PR depends on all PR efforts being coordinated to help a company achieve its business objectives.
+Rather than distributing information for marketing, strategic communications are about giving coordinated messages that help a company achieve its objectives.
+Startups must understand their business priorities and ensure that all communication activity supports these objectives.
+This form of PR depends on the coordination of all PR efforts to help a company achieve its business objectives.

 An effective PR strategy should help expose a business to new audiences.
 More specifically, it is a way for businesses to communicate with potential customers.
 A company’s PR efforts enable them to manage how they spread information.
 This should be a part of the overall branding strategy but focuses more on its reputation and widespread communication.

-Public relations has always been one of the most cost-effective strategies to use for marketing a company; it can be valuable when startups have a limited budget but still want to advertise their products or services.
+Public relations has always been one of the most cost-effective marketing strategies.
+It can be valuable when startups have a limited budget but want to advertise their products or services.

 Let us look at how PR can help a business with its sales and overall business strategy.